xXleowXx/gitlab-charts/doc/backup-restore/backup.md

 # Backing up a GitLab installation

-GitLab backups are taken by running the `backup-utility` command on the `task-runner` pod provided in the chart and or by enabling the cron backup service of the chart.
+GitLab backups are taken by running the `backup-utility` command on the `task-runner` pod provided in the chart.
+Backups can also be automated by enabling the [Cron based backup](#cron-based-backup) functionality of this chart.

 Before running the backup for the first time, you should ensure the [task-runner is properly configured](index.md) for access to [object storage](index.md#object-storage)